Kotlin/kotlinx-knit/README.md

 ```

 Similarly to the `INCLUDE` directive you can put the code inside the `PREFIX` directive, so that the reader
 does not see it (because it is a comment), but it affects the resulting example file.
+A parameter with the file
+name pattern can be also added to the `PREFIX` directive to affect multiple examples.

 ### Tests